 All students applying to study off-campus for the Fall 2014 Semester should plan to attend the

 Tuesday, March 25, 2014, at 5:00 p.m. in the CUB Ballroom.
 Staff members from the Office of Residence Life will explain the housing selection process.
 “Housing Intent Forms” (see below) will be available for students to

 complete and return to the Office of Residence Life.
 If you plan to study off-campus during the Fall Semester and wish to reside

 in an off-campus apartment upon returning in the spring, you MUST

 participate in the Off-Campus Housing Selection Process, beginning January 2014.

 Students studying off-campus in the fall will receive a lottery number

-along with the rest of the student population.
+along with the rest of the student population in February.
 This number will be used to

 if the student is joining a group through a room switch agreement and that